mcelep/ocp-adv-app-dev/README.md

 cd sonarqube && ./provision.sh
 ```

-This script relies on a template:[dev/template-sonarqube.yml](./dev/template-sonarqube.yml) and it includes a persistent volume claim as well as its own persistent Postgresql deployment.
+This script relies on a template:[dev/template-sonarqube.yml](./sonarqube/template-sonarqube.yml) and it includes a persistent volume claim as well as its own persistent Postgresql deployment.

 ### Gogs
 In order to create a Gogs repository, run the script in gogs directory:
 ```
 cd gogs && ./provision.sh
 ```
+This script relies on a template:[gogs/template-gogs.yml](./gogs/template-gogs.yml).

 After making sure that gogs is running, open the url returned by *get_route* script in gogs directory.
 Click on register and create a new user.